igrigorik/em-synchrony/README.md

  * Fiber aware connection pool with sync/async query support
  * Multi request interface which accepts any callback enabled client
  * Fibered iterator to allow concurrency control & mixing of sync / async
+ * Replacements for (some) socket and thread classes
  * em-http-request: .get, etc are synchronous, while .aget, etc are async
  * em-mysqlplus: .query is synchronous, while .aquery is async
  * remcached: .get, etc, and .multi_* methods are synchronous